Dilations of markovian semigroups of measurable Schur multipliers: A description of Markov semigroups of measurable Schur multipliers

-Clearly, we have $\psi(x,x)=0$ for all $x \in X$ and $\psi$ is continuous.
 By Schoenberg's Theorem (Theorem \ref{Th-Schoenberg}), the function $\psi$ defines a real-valued negative definite kernel which vanishes on the diagonal of $X \times X$.
-Finally, we use the characterization of continuous real-valued negative definite kernels of \cite[Theorem C.2.3]{BHV}.
+Finally, we use the characterization of continuous real-valued negative definite kernels of \cite[Theorem C.2.3]{BHV08}.

 2. For any $t \geq 0$, let $\phi_t \co X \times X \to \C$ be the symbol of $T_t$.
 Since the map $T_t$ is selfadjoint, the function $\phi_t$ is real-valued almost everywhere by Proposition \ref{Prop-selfadjoint}.
+Consequently we can suppose that each function $\phi_t$ is real-valued.
 By Proposition \ref{Prop-Carac-cp-Schur multiplier}, each $\phi_t$ is an integrally positive definite kernel.
-The diagonal is negligible subset of $X \times X$ and measurable since $X$ is complete.
-Hence, we can suppose that $\phi_t(x,x)=1$ for all $x \in X$.
-By Proposition \ref{Prop-Magic}, we can suppose that the function $\phi_t$ is a real-valued positive negative kernel such that for all $x \in X$ we have $\phi_t(x,x)=1$ and that $\phi_0=1$.
-The end of the proof is similar to the proof of the first point replacing \cite[Theorem C.2.3]{BHV} by Lemma \ref{Lemma-2-measurable}. \end{proof}
+Consequently, we can suppose by Proposition \ref{Prop-Magic} that the function $\phi_t$ is a real-valued positive negative kernel and bounded (by 1).